The Orozco Garden at the South London Gallery

 The physical building blocks of the garden are referenced within the book layout, where text columns sit at the same ratio size to the brick material.

-An illustrative ‘Plant Scheme and Index’ sits after the main narrative of the book, with an annotated map of the garden can be found in a gatefold spread under the first page of the section.
-In-depth text explores the various vegetation in a way that can be easily navigated by a visitor, interspersed with archival inspired illustrations.
+An illustrative ‘Plant Scheme and Index’ sits after the main narrative of the book, complete with a gatefold annotated map of the garden which details the location and type of vegetation.
+An in-depth text by Richard Wilford, senior horticulturist at Kew Gardens, explores the garden in a way that can be easily navigated by a visitor, interspersed with archival-inspired illustrations by Augusta Ackerman.

 Rachael Harlow, Margot Heller